The Plan

 Why are pocket estuaries important to Chinook recovery?

 Decades of research in Skagit Bay and the Skagit River delta has established pocket estuaries as important rearing habitat for juvenile Chinook.
 After these baby fish emerge from their redds in the river, they move downstream toward the estuary.
 They have a preference for estuary habitat, which provides growth advantages over both upriver and marine habitat.
-Estuaries are productive environments and serve as nurseries for growing baby Chinook.
+Estuaries are productive environments and serve as nurseries for growing juvenile Chinook.
 Food is abundant, water is warmer and more conducive to rapid growth, there are many places to hide from predators, and they lie at the transition between fresh and salt water, which eases stress on the physiological transitions freshwater juvenile Chinook must make to become a salt water smolts.
 These habitats make juvenile fish bigger and stronger, and better able to survive to adulthood in the salt water.

 Juvenile Chinook (foreground) and chum salmon.
 Caught during monitoring activities in the Skagit Bay (SRSC)

-Next Steps
+Next Steps - 2024

-We have completed the preliminary design where we have chosen an alternative based on transportation and habitat needs and surrounding effects and developed preliminary drawings.
+We have completed the preliminary design and habitat and golf course final design where we have chosen an alternative based on transportation and habitat needs and surrounding effects and developed preliminary drawings.
 We’ve undertaken significant modeling and assessment work, including years of feasibility studies.
-The next stage is to develop final designs.
-These are “permit level” designs that require significant engineering and finalized modeling.
-Swinomish and SRSC have partnered with Skagit County to rebuild the road and bridge.
-As part of this final design stage, we are reaching out to the community to ensure locals are informed about the project, and to hear about concerns and answer questions.
-Often communities know their neighboring lands well, and can provide valuable insights that can improve designs.
+As of August 2024, all required major permits are in place for the whole project.
+Some additional minor permitting will be required for Phase 2.
+The next stage is to complete final designs, particularly for the road and bridge.
+These designs require significant structural, transportation, and civil engineering.
+Swinomish and SRSC have partnered with Skagit County to rebuild the road and bridge that will comprise phase 2 along with the marsh restoration.
+This phase is expected in summer of 2026.